Airports to pay travel safety watchdog extra €2m

 It is open to the company to raise the issue with the Commission for Aviation Regulation, responsible for consumer protection, which sets the passenger charges that Dublin Airport levies on airlines.

-The airline said on Thursday that it was aware that the minister was due to sign into law the regulation allowing the authority to charge for security supervision.
+The airline said on Thursday it was aware that the Minister was due to sign into law the regulation allowing the authority to charge for security supervision.

-“The legislation provides the framework for assuring aviation security oversight and compliance into the future,” Mr Kearney added.
+“The legislation provides the framework for assuring aviation security oversight and compliance into the future,” said Mr Kearney.